thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 Because RR advertisements are not limited to a single hop, the advertisements can traverse multiple hops (however the router at each hop must be allowed/configured to advertise the route - which is where the route reflector command is required.

-Learning more about BGP - it's an important distinction that even though we have OSPF, Local, Connected routes in R1's RIB, these are separate from iBGP that has it's own routing table.
+Learning more about BGP - it's an important distinction that even though we have OSPF, Local, Connected routes in R1's RIB, these are separate from iBGP that has it's own table.
 Right now there are zero routes.
 BGP doesn't automatically inject routes, they have to be defined.

 Injecting R1 & R2's loopback0 as a route -- apply on R1 and R2:
 ```